ivanstambuk/ivanstambuk.github.io/_posts/2020-07-02-Azure-DevOps-pipelines-and-Atlassian-stack.markdown

 {% endhighlight %}

 Now, the `git remote -v` command in the terminal should list two push URLs for the default remote `all`.
 The `origin` remote should not be explicitly named in any git commands from now on.

+If the company's DevOps security policy forbids developers access to the Azure DevOps boards so that they can't be added as users to Azure DevOps projects and set notifications on their own, then we must do it for them.
+In fact, the entire process could be automated and the above script could be run on an external service which will be triggered on a push or PR operation, and will propagate repository changes to the Azure DevOps repo in the background that only it knows about.
+Azure CLI for DevOps [currently doesn' support notification system](https://docs.microsoft.com/en-us/cli/azure/ext/azure-devops/devops?view=azure-cli-latest), but [the REST API does](https://docs.microsoft.com/en-us/rest/api/azure/devops/notification/?view=azure-devops-rest-5.1), and that service could programatically create notifications on a per-project basis for everyone involved in the commit/PR before mirroring the repository changes, and delete them afterwards.
+This is a nice idea for a side project.